ChaCha20-Poly-1305/mihomo-mac-tun-guide/README.md

 external-controller: 127.0.0.1:9090
 external-ui: /Users/YOUR-USERNAME/.config/mihomo/ui
 ```
+Once you set up and run Mihomo, you'll be able to access Zashboard from the browser at `http://127.0.0.1:9090/ui`.

 2. **Your server must have its own DNS configured** - this setup relies on remote resolution.

 3. **This is only a routing template.
-Proxy servers must be provided by the user.**
+Proxy servers must be provided by the user.** Please refer to [Mihomo wiki](https://wiki.metacubex.one/en/) for additional info.

-Everything onwards is meant to go in config.yaml in your Mihomo config folder.
+Everything onwards is meant to go in `~/.config/mihomo/config.yaml`.

 ## Guide